zivlakmilos/magicbook/README.md

 The load order of plugins is native plugins first, then plugins in the book folder, then NPM packages. `magicbook` will output a warning if the plugin is not found.
 Consult the `src/plugins/blank.js` file to see what's possible with plugins.

+## Liquid

+This plugin is **enabled by default**.
+This will allow you to use Liquid templating in your source files.
+By default, each file will get the configuration file

 ## Stylesheets